Pauline Boty: A Portrait

 The image of her holding ‘Scandal’ Collage becomes a piece of art – one to admire and scrutinise.
 We are affronted with her relationship to the work itself.
 Boty is not supplementary to her work – she is not merely the inaugurator or addendum.
 Instead, placing photographs alongside her paintings the work exists in two timeframes.

-LEFT) MICHAEL WARD Untitled (Pauline Boty with 'Scandal'), 1964/2023
+(LEFT) Michael Ward, Untitled (Pauline Boty with 'Scandal'), 1964/2023

-(RIGHT) MICHAEL WARD Untitled (Pauline Boty with Painting 'Tom's Dream), 1963/2023
+(RIGHT) Michael Ward, Untitled (Pauline Boty with Painting 'Tom's Dream), 1963/2023

-Duration: 1 December 2023 - 24 February 2024 Please see the gallery website for more information.
+DATES: 1 December 2023 - 24 February 2024

 Recognition for photography Courtesy of Gazelli Art House.